-Dr. Oscar Navarro is an Assistant Professor at California State University, Long Beach.
+Dr. Oscar Navarro is an Associate Professor at California State University, Long Beach.
 He holds a dual appointment in the Departments of Teacher Education and Liberal Studies in the College of Education.

 Ph.D., Urban Schooling, University of California, Los Angeles